 Research has shown that senior leader involvement in a project is critical for that project’s success.
 Equipping senior leaders with the ADKAR Model can help increase their ability to positively impact a change.
 It provides them with a common language for talking about change to a variety of different groups and individuals.
 Further, the model can help senior leaders understand and identify the aspects of the change process that they have the greatest potential of influencing.
 Finally, it lays out key milestones that seniors leaders can speak to and work around during the life of the project.

 What This Means for You

-The full research deep dive includes additional insights into why participants equipped their senior leaders with the ADKAR Model, what resonated with senior leaders, and how it was introduced.
-Download the deep dive on equipping senior leaders with the ADKAR Model for inspiration and examples, as well as a story of how one organization used the model to help their leaders refocus and re-prioritize their work.
+The full research deep dive includes additional insights into why participants equipped their senior leaders with the ADKAR Model, what resonated with senior leaders, and how it was introduced. lick the image below to download the deep dive on equipping senior leaders with the ADKAR Model for inspiration and examples, as well as a story of how one organization used the model to help their leaders refocus and re-prioritize their work.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.